MsKrishna-Dev/Forest_Fire_Prediction_Using_ResNet-50/README.md

 ## Dataset
 The dataset consists of numerical remote sensing indicators related to vegetation health, temperature, and fire-affected area.
-It is placed in the `data/` directory.
+It is placed in the `WildFires_DataSet` file.

 ## Project Structure
 ```
-├── WildFires_DataSet.csv
+├── WildFires_DataSet
 ├── notebook.ipynb
 ├── requirements.txt
 ├── .gitignore